Shelley Wepner

 (914) 323-5192

-Shelley B. Wepner is a Professor of the Doctoral Program in Educational Leadership, Coordinator of the Signature Pathway and Dean Emeritus of the School of Education.
+Shelley B. Wepner is a Professor of the Doctoral Program in Education, Coordinator for the Signature and Higher Education Pathways, and Dean Emeritus of the School of Education.
 Before coming to Manhattanville in 2004 as Dean, she was Director of the Center for Education and Associate Dean of the School of Human Service Professions at Widener University, Chester, PA.
 There, she oversaw three doctoral programs and served as a chair or committee member for doctoral dissertations.
-Previously, she was a professor and administrator at William Paterson University, Wayne, NJ and a K-12 teacher and administrator.
+Previously, she was a professor and administrator at William Paterson University, Wayne, NJ and a K-12 teacher and administrator in three different New Jersey school districts.

 EdD, University of Pennsylvania